Hello,

 I've done a quick review of your patches

-at how it's done in extra/Configs/Config.in so that users don't need to
+* DNSRAND_FORCE_SIMPLECOUNTERMODE needs to be configurable, have a look at how it's done in extra/Configs/Config.in so that users don't need to actually modify the source code to tweak this feature while building their toolchain.

 * is it a good idea to actually call srandom from the libc itself?

-What about if the user already called srandom on some precise seed and
+What about if the user already called srandom on some precise seed and expects it to stay that way?
+(For instance in order to have a reproducible random sequence)

 What about if the user provided seed was of better "quality"?